 Saints Success is an academic support program to support students as they transition to college or seek to maintain academic health.
-The support consists of person-to-person tutoring, lab classes, and accountability and is overseen by the Dean of Student Success.
+The support consists of person-to-person tutoring, lab classes, and accountability and is overseen by the director of the Saints Success Program.
 Students may be required to participate in the program if they have been placed on an academic status.